Research and development

 Container terminal 4.0

-The Container Altenwerder (CTA) is one of the most highly automated container terminals in the world.
+The Container Terminal Altenwerder (CTA) is one of the most highly automated container terminals in the world.
 Since it opened in 2002, HHLA has constantly been researching and working on improving and expanding automation at the site.
 Right at the start, a paradigm was established whereby automated work areas are separated, isolated and off-limits to staff in order to guarantee occupational safety.
 This principle has always been upheld.
 Today, however, this paradigm is preventing the ramping up of automated processes, as it inevitably excludes them from areas used by people.
-The research project “Container terminal 4.0 – a paradigm shift in the automation of container via human–machine interaction rather than separation” is being conducted as part of the IHATEC subsidy programme (supported by the German Federal Ministry for Digital and Transport).
+The research project “Container terminal 4.0 – a paradigm shift in the automation of container terminals via human–machine interaction rather than separation” is being conducted as part of the IHATEC subsidy programme (supported by the German Federal Ministry for Digital and Transport).
 The project’s main objective is to develop automation solutions for various container crane systems used at the terminal in work areas shared by people and machines and to implement them as prototypes.
 At the same time, the experience, knowledge and evidence gathered during this process should play a fundamental role in establishing the safety standards needed to create a reliable framework for future automation projects.

 Hamburg TruckPilot

 With the Hamburg TruckPilot field test, MAN Truck & Bus and HHLA conducted a highly innovative research and testing project to develop automation solutions in road transport.
 The aim was to analyse the requirements for the customer-specific deployment and integration of self-driving trucks in the automated container handling process under realistic conditions, and to review its feasibility.
 The prototype trucks equipped with the corresponding electronic automation systems operated automatically within CTA.
 The project was split into three phases: the preparation phase, which ran until the end of 2018, served to define the underlying technical conditions.
 The test phase, which was slated for completion by June 2020, was largely carried out despite the restrictions resulting from the coronavirus pandemic.
 This comprised the technical development of the system at MAN’s testing centre in Munich in accordance with the specific requirements identified during the preparation phase.
 The scheduled field test between July and December 2020 could only take place to a limited extent.
 In 2021, customer-oriented pilot operations were successfully carried out.
-This involved the automated storing of containers owned by the freight forwarder Spedition Weets GmbH in CTA’s unit.
+This involved the automated storing of containers owned by the freight forwarder Spedition Weets GmbH in CTA’s block storage unit.

 AeroInspekt

-at the automated container yard are the linchpin of HHLA’s cutting-edge, high-performance container terminals.
+Storage cranes at the automated container yard are the linchpin of HHLA’s cutting-edge, high-performance container terminals.
 The crane rails are subject to extreme requirements in terms of their position and height.
 However, the geomorphological composition of the port terrain continuously results in significant subsidence and shifts in the track network, which have to be monitored, measured down to the exact millimetre and rectified on a regular basis.
 The measurement work results in significant operational interruptions.
 One of the aims of the IHATEC subsidy project AeroInspekt – which HHLA is running in conjunction with the Technical University of Braunschweig – is to develop software which will enable the use of drones for this measurement work in future.
 The project was successfully completed in October 2020.
 Several test flights with various camera lenses, software settings, weather conditions, etc. confirmed that the necessary precision (~ 2 millimetres) could be achieved at an altitude of 30 metres while at the same time reducing interruptions to port operations.
 The challenge for the future will be transferring the findings and tools developed into regular operations.

 Hyperloop transport system